Chief Marketing Officer (CMO) Resume Guide

 Here’s what our clients are saying about our process…

 “The day I quit my last job, I called Executive Resume Writers and after about a half hour consult (free of charge), I booked Executive Resume Writers.
-Their team updated my LinkedIn profile, which has resulted in a steady stream of inquires from recruiters.
+Their team updated my LinkedIn profile, which has resulted in a steady stream of inquiries from recruiters.
 This means a lot to me, because at the time I was looking to transition out of one sector into another and wasn’t too sure about my qualifications and experience.
-[ERW] coached me through the process all the way up to my most recent job offer and salary negotiations.
-As promised, [ERW] made [themselves] available to answer any questions I had up until my date of hire.
-[They] also linked me to an interview coach who shifted my perspective on interviewing.
 I can testify without a doubt that my investment in Executive Resume Writers has paid for itself and is now paying me through the job of my dreams!”

 – Instructional Design Professional